openwisp/openwisp-docs/developer/hacking-openwisp-python-django.rst

   cp local_settings_example.py local_settings.py

 To start, the `steps <https://github.com/openwisp/openwisp-controller>`_ for installing OpenWISP Controller must be followed.
+The command ``pipenv install --dev`` then the commands
-The commands ``pipenv run ./manage.py migrate`` and
+``pipenv run ./manage.py migrate`` and
 ``pipenv run ./manage.py createsuperuser`` must be run and ``SPATIALITE_LIBRARY_PATH`` should be specified in the